College of Engineering

 The MS in Electrical and Computer Engineering prepares students as highly skilled engineers with necessary skills to address future needs of industry, government, and humanity.

-Students can select from two concentrations, course- or thesis-based options, and experiential learning opportunities.
+Students can select from three concentrations, course- or thesis-based options, and experiential learning opportunities.
 Concentration choices include:

 1) Hardware and Software for Machine Intelligence